 The bowler was quickly adopted as sporting attire by the gentry and, soon after, became the headgear of choice across the entire social spectrum.
-It was particularly popular for man in the late 19th century with the crowd at the Derby horse race, therefore they are also called derby hats.
+It was particularly popular for men in the late 19th century with the crowd at the Derby horse race, therefore they are also called derby hats.

 Historically the term Trilby comes from a play based on George du Maurier's 1894 novel Trilby.
-The trilby hat replaced the bowler and the homburg as the men’s hat of the 20th century until the mid 1960’s.
+The trilby hat replaced the bowler and the homburg as the men’s hat of the 20th century until the mid-1960s.

 The porkpie is a stylish hat typically made of felt or straw, worn today by the more fashion-forward.
 It is primarily characterized by the crown shape, which is a flat-topped oval with an oval indention that defines the shape.
 This classic hat style kept its name, but its characteristic style has changed over time.

-The crown height and brim width increased, and even the only constant simple ribbon band with a side bow changed, and colorful feather accents were added.
+The crown height and brim width increased, and even the only constant simple ribbon band with a side bow changed, and colourful feather accents were added.
 This style can have a medium brim but most often has a very small brim, called a “stingy brim” and can be called by this name.
 The “Stingy brim” term more often now just refers to the brim size however and is used to describe other styles with a short brim as well.

 The Panama hat is one of the more beautiful and timeless styles around.
-It has creased crown and a medium brim.
+It has a creased crown and a medium brim.
 It is usually associated with fedora, but its brim is usually wider than fedora hats.
-Technically Panama hats come from Ecuador, not Panama, but the widespread use of these hats during the construction of the Panama Canal in the 1906 granted them the name we all use today.
+Technically Panama hats come from Ecuador, not Panama, but the widespread use of these hats during the construction of the Panama Canal in 1906 granted them the name we all use today.

 The Homburg is a unique formal style that has been called the Godfather hat as it was seen on Al Pacino in the movie.
-The overall shape of the hat is an oval, with a turned up lip around the brim of the style and generally curved up sides.
+The overall shape of the hat is an oval, with a turned-up lip around the brim of the style and generally curved up sides.
 The primary feature of the hat is the center-dent crown though.
-Usually, they are finished with grosgrain hat bands and grosgrain edging around the brim, giving it a unique and great look.
+Usually, they are finished with grosgrain hatbands and grosgrain edging around the brim, giving it a unique and great look.

 Breton / Kettle Brim Hat